-The strategic plan is a formal document that was previously required by the PA Department of Education and outlines the District's long term goals.
-The strategic plan is available on the District website.
-Board Goals are established annually in conjunction with the Superintendent's goals and in support of the strategic plan.
+Comprehensive Planning is a formal process that is required by the PA Department of Education and is similar to the previously required strategic plan.
+Both plans outline the District's long term goals.
+The current plan is available on the District website.
+Board Goals are established annually in conjunction with the Superintendent's goals and in support of the documented plan.